skatergu/book-recommendation/README.md

-# AI-Based Book Recommendation System
+# Book Recommendation System

-This project is an AI-driven book recommendation system that provides personalized book recommendations based on filters such as genre, author, price, and rating.
+This project is a similarity-based book recommendation system that provides personalized book recommendations based on various filters such as title, genre, author, price, and rating.
+It also allows users to list available genres and authors for easier selection.

 ## Features

-- **Filter by Genre, Author, Rating, and Price**: Get book recommendations based on multiple filters.
+- **Filter by Title, Genre, Author, Rating, and Price**: Get personalized book recommendations using multiple filters.
 - **Content-Based Recommendations**: Uses cosine similarity to recommend books similar to a selected one.
 - **Search by Keyword**: Find books by searching for keywords in the title.
-- **List Available Genres and Subgenres**: Retrieve available genres and subgenres for easier selection.
+- **List Available Genres and Authors**: Retrieve available genres and authors for easier selection.
+- **Display of Available Filters**: Buttons to display available genres and authors, dynamically loaded via the UI.
+- **Interactive Form**: Users can enter filters through an easy-to-use form to get recommendations.
+- **Flexible Filtering**: Users can input any combination of filters (title, genre, author, rating, and price range) to get recommendations.
+Filters are case-insensitive and support partial matching.

 ## Installation